Luxair Flight 9642: Lack of preparation

-At 07:53 a.m local time, the crew of the flight established their first contact with the approach controller.
+At 07:53 local time, the crew of the flight established their first contact with the approach controller.
 While approaching the airport, the crew sought information about the visibility at the airport, to which the controller replied with the available data on the RVR.
 The crew were worried with the discovery as it was under the minimum amount for Fokker F50 and decided to wait within the holding pattern until the weather began to improve.
 This crucial information regarding the minimum visibility was not relayed to the controller and caused the controller to consider the crew of being capable to conduct an approach regardless of the RVR value.
 Meanwhile, the crew thought that it was going to be awhile before they managed to get a landing clearance and therefore no landing preparation was conducted.

 While Flight 9642 was approaching the holding pattern, the controller realized that the holding pattern had become nearly full of traffic as there were three other Luxair flights in it.
 The controller wanted to clear the holding pattern from being jam-packed by asking one of the flights to immediately conduct an approach.
 Coincidentally, Flight 9642 was the most suitable for such decision as they had not reached the holding pattern yet and by asking the crew to conduct an approach there would be lesser delay for the other aircraft.
 The controller then instructed the crew to start executing an approach to Findel.